Pasta e Fagioli is hands down one of the most popular soups served at the Olive Garden restaurant. Now, you can make your own even better at home!

 This is the perfect soup that is hearty and packed with so much flavor in every bite.
 If you aren't familiar, Pasta e Fagioli is a popular soup served at the famous Olive Garden restaurant, but now you can save time by making it right in your own kitchen.
 This soup can be made in under an hour and easily satisfy a hungry family.

-- What ingredients will I need to complete this recipe?
-Olive oil, white onion, carrots, celery, garlic, canned tomato sauce, vegetable broth, beef broth, canned diced tomatoes, canned dark kidney beans, canned cannellini beans, ditalini pasta, ground beef, Italian sausage, bay leaves, granulated sugar, Italian seasoning, salt, black pepper, and balsamic or apple cider vinegar.
+- Ingredients you'll need to make homemade Pasta e Fagioli: Olive oil, white onion, carrots, celery, garlic, canned tomato sauce, vegetable broth, beef broth, canned diced tomatoes, canned dark kidney beans, canned cannellini beans, ditalini pasta, ground beef, Italian sausage, bay leaves, granulated sugar, Italian seasoning, salt, black pepper, and balsamic or apple cider vinegar.

 - Can I use a different type of pasta if I cannot find ditalini?
 Yes, you can use any type of small pasta.

-- Can I adapt this into a vegetarian soup?
-You can easily do this by omitting the meat, and using only vegetable broth.
+- You can easily adapt this recipe to a vegetarian soup by omitting the meat, and using only vegetable broth.
 Bonus, you can add your favorite vegetables to the mix.

 - Do I need both ground beef and Italian sausage?
 This is the perfect combination, but you can absolutely use the same amount of one or the other.

-- Time saving tip- Save even more time by utilizing a frozen onions, celery, and carrots mix found in the frozen section of the grocery store.
+- Time saving tip: You can save even more time by utilizing a frozen onions, celery, and carrots mix found in the frozen section of the grocery store.

 What to Serve with Pasta e Fagioli